Why this comparison matters now

 Consumer Subscriptions

 OpenAI now runs six tiers.
 The free plan gives you access to GPT-5.3 with tight limits and, since February 2026, includes ads in the United States.
 ChatGPT Go costs $8/month and adds more messages but still includes ads and lacks advanced features like Deep Research, Codex, and Agent Mode.
-ChatGPT Plus remains $20/month, unchanged for three years, and is the clear sweet spot: full GPT-5.4 Thinking access, Codex, Sora, DALL-E, 10 Deep Research runs per month, and no ads.
-ChatGPT Pro at $200/month targets heavy users who need GPT-5.4 Pro mode with extended reasoning and near-unlimited generation.
-OpenAI recently announced a new $100/month Pro tier as a middle option, offering 5x more Codex than Plus.
+ChatGPT Plus remains $20/month, unchanged for three years, and is the clear sweet spot: expanded GPT-5.5 Thinking, Codex usage, image creation, deep research, agent mode and other advanced features.
+ChatGPT Pro at $200/month targets heavy users who need GPT-5.5 Pro mode with extended reasoning and near-unlimited generation.
+ChatGPT Pro sits above Plus and adds GPT-5.5 Pro access, much higher usage limits and larger Codex allowances.

 Anthropic offers a free tier with access to Claude 4.6 but with strict daily limits that can be exhausted within an hour during peak demand.
 Claude Pro costs $20/month and provides roughly 5x the free usage, Claude Code terminal access, file creation, code execution, and Google Workspace integration.
 Claude Max runs at $100/month for the 5x tier and $200/month for the 20x tier, aimed at developers and power users who need all-day access.